 What’s not to love about decorating pumpkins or gourds with markers, instead of carving?
 There’s no mess to clean-up.
 (However, the pumpkin can be baked and the seeds roasted, at a later date, and used in all your favorite pumpkin recipes.)
 You can draw original, freehand designs on your pumpkins or gourds, or use craft stencils.
 Select a favorite poem or passage from a book to create a storybook pumpkin.
 Pumpkins can be used to welcome guests outdoors, and attractively displayed indoors on a fireplace mantle or table.

-All you need to make a storybook pumpkin is a plump pumpkin, and a permanent marker such as a Sharpie®.
-As you can see in the photograph, I used an orange pumpkin, but a white one would yield a greater contrast.
+All you need to make a storybook pumpkin is a plump pumpkin and a permanent marker such as a Sharpie®.
+As you can see in the photograph, I used an orange pumpkin, but a white one (or any gourd, actually) would yield a greater contrast.
 Select a mysterious, scary or action-packed paragraph or two from a favorite book or poem.
 I used a couple of paragraphs from a story that I wrote.
 If you have a writer in the family, feature their work.

 Set the pumpkin on a stool or counter.
 Start writing the selected title and text at the top of the pumpkin with a black sharpie marker.
 Turn the pumpkin as you write large, flowing cursive, a line at a time around the entire pumpkin, dropping down slightly as you arrive at the starting point, continuing to wrap your story around the pumpkin in a spiral.